is design an expense outside of your business goals?

 Not an optional expense

-If you’ve been in business for a while and things aren’t going the way you want them to, it’s time to approach it from a different angle.
-Let’s take a step back and look at all facets of your business and figure out how design and technology fits into what you do, and make a strategy that moves you toward your ultimate goals.
+If you’ve been at this for a while and just can’t seem to feel like things are going how you want them to, it’s time to approach those problems from a different angle.
+Let’s step back, take stock of your business, and map out how design and technology fit into what you do.